PankajPrakashh/jsguru.org/content/angular/how-to-enable-route-tracing.md

   });
 ```

 > **Note:** Since you are subscribing to an observable (`Router.events`) you must unsubscribe to it after the use.
 Possibly add unsubscription logic when component gets destroyed (`ngOnDestroy`).
-Otherwise it will cause memory leaks.
+Otherwise it leads to memory leaks.

 &nbsp;
 &nbsp;